2014 Wimbledon Championships – Women's singles

 Petra Kvitová defeated Eugenie Bouchard in the final, 6–3, 6–0 to win the ladies' singles tennis title at the 2014 Wimbledon Championships.
-It was her second Wimbledon title and she lost only one set en route, to Venus Williams in the third round.
+It was her second Wimbledon title and second major and last major title overall.

-Marion Bartoli was the reigning champion, but retired from professional tennis in August 2013.
+Marion Bartoli was the reigning champion, but she retired from professional tennis in August 2013.

-Like at that year's French Open, the tournament was marked by two big upsets.
+Like at that year's French Open, the tournament was marked by two significant upsets.
 The top two seeds – Serena Williams and Li Na – both lost in the third round.
 This marked the first time in the Open Era that neither of the top two seeds at Wimbledon reached the fourth round.
-Five-time Wimbledon champion Williams' defeat to 25th-seeded Alizé Cornet equalled her earliest exit from the tournament (she lost at the same stage in 1998 and 2005).
-Li fell to unseeded Barbora Záhlavová-Strýcová, in what would be her final professional tennis match before she announced her retirement almost three months later.
+Five-time Wimbledon champion Williams' defeat equalled her earliest exit from the tournament (she lost at the same stage in 1998 and 2005).
+Two-time major champion Li fell to unseeded Barbora Záhlavová-Strýcová, in what would be her final professional tennis match; she announced her retirement from the sport three months later.